bird-house/birdhousebuilder.recipe.pywps/README.rst

 **maxrequestsize**
    Maximal request size accepted in WPS process.
 Default: 30mb

+**allowedinputpaths**
+   List of server paths which are allowed to be accessed by file URL complex input parameters.

 **mode**
    Processing mode to run jobs.
 Allowed values are ``default`` (multiprocessing) and ``slurm``.
    Default: default